-The high-profile Facebook case of September 2018 is the perfect example of this.
-Up to 90-million Facebook user accounts were exposed by a security breach and Facebook is now facing a maximum fine of up to 4 percent of its global annual revenue from the prior year, which works out at $1.63 billion (£1.25 billion).
+The high-profile Facebook case (external link) of September 2018 is the perfect example of this.
+Up to 90-million Facebook user accounts were exposed by a security breach and Facebook is now facing a maximum fine of up to 4 per cent of its global annual revenue from the prior year, which works out at $1.63 billion (£1.25 billion).

 The results of a breach of confidentiality can be devastating for your business, so it’s critical to have security and procedures in place to effectively protect your company from the potential consequences.
 Encrypting data, adding confidentiality agreements to your employment contracts and offering adequate training to employees will reduce risk.
 On top of this, by having the appropriate business insurance and professional indemnity cover in place, you can have peace of mind that your business will be covered if the worst does happen.

 If you want to start planning protection for your own business, Hiscox can provide you with a quick online quote to get things started.
 Or, if you’d like to continue researching your options, check out our professional indemnity insurance FAQs.
 You’ll find answers to queries such as how the cost of professional indemnity is calculated and what level your business requires.

 At Hiscox, we want to help your small business thrive.
 Our blog has many articles you may find relevant and useful as your business grows.
 But these articles aren’t professional advice.
 So, to find out more on a subject we cover here, please seek professional assistance.